udaparts/socketpro/stream_sql/README.md

 2. After creating such a library, you can load it at runtime by calling the method SocketProAdapter.ServerSide.CSocketProServer.DllManager.AddALibrary in C#.
 You can do so for all other development environments similarly.

-3. There are two reusable SocketPro server plugins available for you to study at this time.
+3. There are three reusable SocketPro server plugins available for you to study at this time.
 	- uodbc: Async ODBC plugin to support SQL-stream processing.
-Its pre-compiled plugin is free to the public
 	- usqlite: Async SQLite plugin to support SQL-stream processing.
+Its pre-compiled plugin is free to the public.
+The precompiled library is located at the directory ../socketpro/bin/free_services/sqlite
-Its pre-compiled plugin is free to the public
+	- umysql: MySQL/MariaDB plugin to support SQL-stream processing.
+Its pre-compiled plugin is free to the public.
+The precompiled library is located at the directory ../socketpro/bin/free_services/mm_middle

 4. There are two reusable database plugins for you to study at this time.
-	- umysql: A MySQL server plugin to support SQL-stream processing.
-Its pre-compiled plugin is free to the public
+	- mysql: A MySQL (8.0.11 or later) server plugin to support SQL-stream processing.
+Its pre-compiled plugin is free to the public.
+The precompiled library is located at the directory ../socketpro/bin/free_services/mysql8_0_11
-	- sqlserver: A MS SQL server plugin written from C# to support SQL-stream processing, which is completely free to the public
+	- sqlserver: A MS SQL server plugin written from C# to support SQL-stream processing
+	- mariadb: A mariadb and MySQL(5.7.22 or older) server plugins to support SQL-stream processing.
+The two pre-compiled plugins are free to the public.
+The two precompiled libraries are located at the directory ../socketpro/bin/free_services/mariadb and mysql5_7_22, respectively